gilbertekalea/PremierLeague/README.md

 [Safari](https://webkit.org/blog/6900/webdriver-support-in-safari-10/)

 Once you download your prefered driver; You can either save the .exe file in your project folder or you can save it somewhere in the your computer and provide the path.
-I recommend you use save it in a different folder within the project folder or somewhere in your computer and use system path methods to access it.
+I recommend you save it in a different folder within the project folder or somewhere in your computer and use system path methods to access it.

 Here are the files you need to change; Go to *starting_point.py* in *premier_league* folder/module.
 Go to class *BotStartingPoint* and change the webdriver.chrome to web driver of your choice.
 Then change the driver_path paramenter equals to the path where your webdriver is stored.